 He has produced programming for virtually every major broadcaster in the world, including CBC, Vision, NBC, PBS, Discovery Channel, History Channel, National Geographic Channel, HBO, Five, BBC, Arte, TF1, ProSieben, ZDF, NHK, IBA, Discovery Science and many others.

-For the past ten years, Jacobovici has applied his journalistic skills to historical and archaeological investigations.
+Most recently, Jacobovici has applied his journalistic skills to historical and archaeological investigations.
 He calls this technique “investigative archaeology.”
 As a result, Jacobovici has become an internationally recognized expert in “decoding” the ancient past and has appeared as an expert on numerous television shows including Anderson Cooper 360, Larry King Live, The Oprah Winfrey Show and NBC Today.

-Jacobovici’s articles have appeared in numerous newspapers around the world.
-In Canada, he's been published in virtually every major newspaper including The Globe and Mail, The Toronto Star, The Montreal Gazette and The Ottawa Citizen.
-In the United States, his articles have been published in The New York Times, The L.A.
+Jacobovici’s articles have appeared internationally in major newspapers.
+In Canada, he's been published in virtually every leading newspaper including The Globe and Mail, The Toronto Star, The Montreal Gazette and The Ottawa Citizen.
+In the United States, his articles have appeared in The New York Times, The L.A.
 Times and The Boston Globe.
 His reports have been carried internationally by Associated Press and his articles have appeared in the International Herald Tribune.

 Visit Simcha on his blog at: www.simchajtv.com or on Facebook: https://www.facebook.com/SimchaJTV